Pierre Menard, Author of the Quixote: Influence

-In B. J. Novak's short story collection One More Thing, his story "J.C.
-Audetat, Translator of Don Quixote" references Borges' "Pierre Menard, Author of the Quixote" on two levels.
-Novak's story follows a fictional would-be poet named J.C.
-Audetat who finds an alternate route to literary fame by translating great works into accessible vernacular English.
-At the narrative level, J.C.
-Audetat's "translations" blur the line between plagiarism and creation, just as Pierre Menard's "writing" does in Borges' story.
-At the meta-textual level, Novak's story about plagiarism itself appropriates Borges' original concept, creating a recursive commentary on literary borrowing and originality.
+In B. J. Novak's short story collection One More Thing, his story "J. C. Audetat, Translator of Don Quixote" references Borges's "Pierre Menard, Author of the Quixote" on two levels.
+Novak's story follows a fictional would-be poet named J. C. Audetat who finds an alternate route to literary fame by translating great works into accessible vernacular English.
+At the narrative level, J. C. Audetat's "translations" blur the line between plagiarism and creation, just as Pierre Menard's "writing" does in Borges's story.
+At the meta-textual level, Novak's story about plagiarism itself appropriates Borges's original concept, creating a recursive commentary on literary borrowing and originality.